Victims and witnesses in the Lori Vallow Daybell trial

 Charles Vallow was Lori Vallow’s fourth husband.
 The couple married in 2006 and adopted JJ together.

-In July 2019, Cox shot and killed Charles at Ms Vallow’s home in Chandler, Arizona.
+In July 2019, Cox shot and killed Charles at Vallow’s home in Chandler, Arizona.

 Cox claimed that he shot Charles in self-defence when he tried to attack him with a baseball bat.
 However, Cox did not perform CPR on Vallow and waited 43 minutes to call police.